Taipei Story: Plot

-Ah-lung falls to gambling and drinking.
-When he visits his friend again who tells him how his gambling wife killed herself, Ah-lung severely mocks him for crying.
-Meanwhile, Ah-chen finds some solace in her younger sister's gang of delinquent youths.
-She has a good time partying and bike-riding, then discovers that the architect ended up never leaving his wife.
-When the group goes out dancing, Ah-chen sits to the side and cries.

-One of the young men in the sister's gang develops a crush on Ah-chen and begins waiting for her in front of her apartment.
-One night, Ah-chen sees the young man in front of her apartment building and goes to the karaoke bar to call Ah-lung for help.
-Once Ah-lung takes her back to her apartment, Ah-chen invites him in hoping they can get back together.
-She asks him to marry her, but Ah-lung declines, saying that neither marriage nor immigration is any solution to their problems.
+Ah-lung falls to gambling and drinking, while Ah-chen finds limited solace in her younger sister's gang of delinquent youths.
+She later discovers that the architect appears happily married with his wife.
+A young man in the gang develops a crush on Ah-chen, though she remains ambivalent.
+When she sees the young man in front of her apartment building one night, she calls Ah-lung for help.
+Once Ah-lung takes her back to her apartment, Ah-chen invites him in, hoping to mend their relationship.
+She asks him to marry her, but he declines, saying that neither marriage nor emigration can solve their problems.

-On his way out, Ah-lung sees the young man outside Ah-chen's apartment.
-He tells him to stop stalking her and takes a taxi to go back to his place on Yangming mountain.
-The young man follows him on his motorbike, and Ah-lung leaves the taxi to beat him up.
-The two have a fight on the mountain road, ending in the young man stabbing Ah-lung and riding away.
-Ah-lung wanders the empty road bleeding and stops to sit by a pile of trash.
-In the pile is an old TV set which begins to play a news reel of Ah-lung's little league glory.
-He lights a cigarette and chuckles.
+Ah-lung tells the young man to stop stalking Ah-chen on his way out before taking a taxi home.
+Realizing that the young man has been following him, Ah-lung leaves the taxi to beat him up.
+Their fight ends with the young man stabbing Ah-lung and riding away on his motorcycle.
+A profusely bleeding Ah-lung wanders the empty mountain road and stops to sit by a pile of trash.
+Hallucinating a news reel of his Little League glory playing on a broken TV set, he lights a cigarette and chuckles.
 His body is discovered the next morning.

-Unaware of Ah-lung's death, Ah-chen accompanies Mrs. Mei to inspect a new office space for the local branch of a US electronic company she plans to set up.
-In contrast to Mrs. Mei's excitement for the new prospect, Ah-chen stares out the window at a loss regarding her future with Ah-lung.
+Unaware of Ah-lung's death, Ah-chen accompanies her former boss Mrs. Mei to inspect a new office space for the local branch of a US electronic company she plans to set up.

+While Mrs. Mei is excited for the new prospect, Ah-chen stares out the window at a loss regarding her future with Ah-lung.